Sudan warring sides to start talks amid persistent fighting

 The UN refugee agency, UNHCR, has said it is preparing for an outflow of 860,000 people as a result of the conflict, adding that US$445 million (RM2 billion) would be needed to support them just through October.

-The UN also warned yesterday that the fighting could plunge an additional 2.5 million people into food insecurity within months, meaning 19 million people would need aid to stave off famine.
+The UN also warned on Friday that the fighting could plunge an additional 2.5 million people into food insecurity within months, meaning 19 million people would need aid to stave off famine.

 The UN children’s agency, UNICEF, warned yesterday that “the situation in Sudan has become fatal for a frighteningly large number of children”.